 The programme for nurses and midwives to prepare to prescribe is offered at Level 6 or Level 7.
 Prior completion of the award of Nurse or Midwife Independent/Supplementary prescribing at Level 6 does not permit progression to Level 7 study of this award.
-Students undertaking the programme at Level 6 may seek to gain academic credit towards a Level 6 award.
-In some instances, academic credit may be offered for APCL of the prescribing programme into a Level 7 Advanced Clinical Practice or Practice Development Level 7 programmes, though this may be for a limited number of credits.
+Typically however, students undertaking the programme at Level 7 seek to gain Level 7 academic credit and may be able to APL the prescribing programme into Advanced Practice or Practice Development Level 7 programmes.
 You should seek further information regarding APCL from the relevant programme lead.